 - Make copies of all required paperwork and store them in a safe place.

 - Submit all paperwork to the UConn Health Registrar’s Office, AM039.
-Do not submit any paperwork directly to The Graduate School at Storrs, except for the Tentative Approval page.
+See instructions above for the Tentative Approval page.

 - Paperwork that contains any type of grade (for independent study, lab rotation, General Examination report, Final Examination report) must be submitted to the Registrar’s Office by a faculty member.